kuzzleio/kuzzle/src/lib/workers/README.md

-# What is a worker ?
+# What is a Worker?

-A worker is something that could be independent of the rest of Kuzzle and can be launch several times between several hosts.
+A Worker is a component that is designed to possibly run outside of the main Kuzzle instance.
-Typically a worker can be a broker that listen on a special channel and do something when a message is received.

-In a next release, Kuzzle could be launched without worker, and workers could be launched in a second times (Because Node.js is mono-thread, it looks like a good solution to launch worker and dependencies in other service)
+Workers attach themselves to the broker that is fed by Kuzzle to perform any kind of tasks.

+As an example, the persistence to [elasticsearch]("https://www.elastic.co/products/elasticsearch") is implemented as a Worker in Kuzzle core.

+Additionally, serveral Workers of the same type can be launched in paralell, on the same or a different host.

+This flexibility allows the Kuzzle system administrators to leverage their resources consumption and distribute and/or scale their services as fits bests their needs.

 # Contributing

-You can create your own worker and share it to the community with a PR ;).
-If you want to create a worker you have to create a function init().
+You can create your own custom Worker.
+You will then need to create a module that implements the init() function in the /lib/workers directory.

-Your worker will be automatically launched when Kuzzle will be started.
+The init function is passed a Kuzzle object (used to transport the configuration, the Kuzzle main application does not actually need to run).

+Once your module is ready, you can activate it in the /lib/config/workers.js configuration file.

+Please feel free to share your Workers to the community by submitting a pull request.
+We're looking forward them.